s4fwan/i2sse-contest-2023-fake-fours/docs/report2 - With guidelines.md

 -	Show an animation of a JUDGE
 -	Show an animation of a CUCUMBER

-- Describe your test plan.
-- Report on the outcome of the user acceptance test, including an overview of the tests and whether they passed or failed.
+- Include a table that gives an overview of the acceptance tests and tells whether they passed or failed.

 ## System Test
 - List the user stories and requirements that were the source for the system tests.